Recovery

 Should I take Ibuprofen for DOMS?

-Only if the pain is preventing you from functioning.
-High doses of NSAIDs can interfere with the inflammatory process necessary for muscle adaptation (hypertrophy).
+Only if the pain is avoiding you from functioning.
+High doses of NSAIDs can interfere with the inflammatory process needed for muscle adaptation (muscle growth).
 Try a warm bath or light walk first.

 Does foam rolling actually help?

 Foam rolling can temporarily reduce the perception of pain by "overriding" the nervous system's pain signals.
-It doesn't actually fix the muscle tears, but it can make you feel mobile enough to train.
+It doesn't actually fix the muscle tears.
+It can make you feel mobile enough to train.
+For targeted mobility drills, check out our mobility guide for lifters.

 I'm never sore anymore.
 Am I still building muscle?